mappls-api/mappls-web-maps-js/docs/V3.0/kml.md

 ### *Optional*

-- **fitbounds:** Fits in the map layer automatically to a bound on which geoJson has made.
-By default it is false.
+- **fitbounds:** Automatically adjusts the map layer to fit within the boundaries defined by the GeoJSON data.
+By default it is set to false.

 ```js
 	{